DanielxDante/restaurant-conundrum/README.md

 - Time Saving
 - More Offers and Discounts

 The model that produces the best score would be the Random Forest Model.
-However, it is possible that the most optimal classification model would be the XGBoost model for reasons stated in our walkthrough.
+However, it is possible that the most optimal classification model would be the XGBoost classifier for reasons stated in our walkthrough.

 ## What did we learn from this project?
 ---